We've finally brought support for searching with multiple Railcards to TrainSplit.

 You can now search for journeys using multiple Railcards in a single booking, while still getting the benefit of split tickets.

-Up to three different Railcards can be applied across passengers, and we will work out a suitable combination of tickets behind the scenes.
+Up to three different Railcards can be applied across passengers, and we’ll apply the appropriate discounts across the tickets in your booking.

 No need to split the journey manually.
 No need to guess which tickets apply to who.
 It just handles it.